NAFORadio/AntTP2/README.md

   always on Autonomi, irrespective of where `antTP` is hosted!
 - Refactoring, performance, stability - `antTP` is highly experimental and should only be used by the adventurous!
 - Unit testing
+- Add rate limiting for public-facing deployments
+- Implement content compression for better performance
+- Add support for range requests to enable partial content downloads
+- Enhance content type detection for a wider range of file types

 ## Build Instructions